lu-harr/marcse_artemisinin/README.md

 - put some links into README
 - think about partner drugs
 - think about how partner drug outputs combine with K13 outputs to make "overall ACT molecular resistance map"
+- fix up stable transmission mask ... check if Jen is working with something specific
+- need some figures showing parameter posteriors